 (1) Season: Winter

-As the final sign of Winter, Pisces season arrives at a time when the ground is still cold, but the earliest activity is starting to percolate beneath the surface.
+Pisces is the final sign of Winter.
+It arrives as subtle movement is beginning to stir beneath the frozen ground.
 Sap is starting to move in the trees, seeds are germinating under the soil.

-If we think of Winter as gestation period, Pisces — the third sign of Winter — is like the third trimester of a pregnancy: the baby is moving in the waters of the womb, a sign that the new life of spring is imminent.
+If we think of Winter as a gestation period, Pisces — the third sign of Winter — is like the final trimester of pregnancy: the baby is moving in the waters of the womb, a sign that the new life of spring is imminent.

-Pisces expresses these significations through its interest in what’s happening beneath the surface — underlying motivations, deep emotions, and intuitive knowledge — and its optimism.
+Pisces expresses these themes through its attunement to what lies beneath the surface — underlying motivations, deep emotions, and intuitive knowledge — and its inherent optimism.

-Above the surface, ice melts into water, reflecting Pisces’ nature as a place boundaries and structures dissolve and merge into oneness.
+Above the surface, ice melts into water, mirroring Pisces’ nature as a place where boundaries and structures dissolve.

 (2) Modality: Mutable

-Each sign of the zodiac is one of three modalities, or ways of channeling energy.
-Cardinal signs initiate seasons, fixed signs anchor a season, and mutable signs take us from one season to the next.
+Each zodiac sign is one of three modalities, or ways of channeling energy.
+Cardinal signs initiate seasons, fixed signs anchor them, and mutable signs take us from one season to the next.

-It shares this attribute with Gemini, Virgo, and Sagittarius.
+It shares this attribute with Gemini (mutable air), Virgo (mutable earth), and Sagittarius (mutable fire).

 (3) Element: Water